Three Elements of Strategic Stories

 Stories can convey our vision, influence attitudes, and inspire action—but not without a well-thought-out strategy.

 Scientific research shows that stories shape our hopes and values — and strongly influence decision-making and behavior.
-The following storytelling tips draw on our strategic storytelling toolkits — available free at Hatch — as well as insights from the work of Jonathan Gottschall, author of The Storytelling Animal and a leading authority on the science of storytelling.
+The following storytelling tips draw on our strategic storytelling toolkits — available free at Storytelling for Good — as well as insights from the work of Jonathan Gottschall, author of The Storytelling Animal and a leading authority on the science of storytelling.

 1. Strategic storytelling begins with a clear understanding of the audience and purpose.